 The Mamluk armies protected the empire and kept open the trade routes and the pilgrimage routes.
 Along one part of the route soldiers on horseback dragged carpet or mats to smooth the sand every night.
 The next morning the soldiers sought out anyone who had left tracks in the sand, pursued them and punished them severely.

 Damascus was like a second capital to the Mamluk, a great city that Ibn Battuta just had to see!
 From Damascus he could connect with a Hajj caravan and complete his trip to Mecca in safety.
 But there were other holy sites to see on this part of his trip: Hebron, Jerusalem, Bethlehem, and more!
 And a stream of pilgrims came to these places under the protection of the Mamluk Sultan.

 This Turkish miniature painting shows two armies in battle about the 15th century.

 Hebron is a holy site for Muslims, Christians, and Jews since it is the burial place of the "fathers" or "patriarchs" of monotheism (belief in one God): Abraham, Isaac, and Jacob.
-Also in Hebron are other holy sites: the burial places of Lot and Joseph (son of Jacob).
-Muslims also make pilgrimages to the burial site of Fatimah, great grand-daughter of the Prophet Muhammad.
+Near Hebron are other holy sites, including the burial place of Lot.

 It is said that Muhammad himself visited this holy site (as well as Bethlehem) to pray on his Night Journey, making the sites even more holy and worthy of pilgrimage.